slerman12/UnifiedML/README.md

 **Variations**

+Since this is *Unified*ML, there are a couple noteworthy variations.

 1. With ```RL=true```, an **augmented RL** update joins the supervised learning update $\text{s.t. } reward = -error$ (**experimental**).

 2. Alternatively, and interestingly, ```supervise=false``` will *only* supervise via RL $reward = -error$.
 This is **pure-RL** training and actually works!